-An ADU is defined as a room or set of rooms that has been built and designed to be a separate dwelling, although it is in a single-family home or in a single-family zone.
+An ADU is defined as a room or set of rooms that have been built and designed to be a separate dwelling, although it is in a single-family home or in a single-family zone.
 Accessory Dwelling Units are useful as they maximize the living space on a property, while still maintaining privacy and functionality for separate families or individuals.

-Accessory Dwelling Units usually include sleeping, kitchen and bathroom areas, along with living space and a lockable entrance.
+Accessory Dwelling Units usually include sleeping, kitchen, and bathroom areas, along with living space and a lockable entrance.
 There are both attached ADUs, which are attached to the main house, or detached ADUs which are contained in a separate structure (usually in the backyard).

 2. What’s Allowed for my In-Law Unit?

 The goal of an in-law unit is to maximize living space, comfort and privacy, while keeping occupants close by on the same property.

 For Walnut Creek, in-law units are allowed in all residential zones that have a single-family home on the lot.
 The ADU can be an attached or detached structure but can only be a single story.
 The exception is where an ADU is built over a garage, in which case the structure can be a two-story.